 The Government of India acts of 1919 and 1935 made further provisions for pensions for government employees.
 Today, the government of India offers several pension schemes for government and private employees.

-List of the Best Pension Schemes for Senior Citizens
+List of the Best Senior Citizen Pension Schemes

-Here are the various pension schemes for senior citizens offered by the government of India.
-Depending on requirements, a person can apply for one or more of these pension schemes.
+Here are the various senior citizen pension schemes offered by the government of India.
+Depending on requirements, a person can apply for one or more of these pension schemes in India.

 1. National Pension Scheme (NPS)